-ESE 503 SPEECH LANGUAGE NEEDS FOR SWD
+SPEECH LANGUAGE NEEDS FOR SWD

 Gives a general overview of speech-language pathology, including incidence of communicative disorders, normal speech and language development and disorders.
 Principles of assessment of language disorders in preschool, school-age, and adolescent populations.
 Provides exposure to the area of augmentative/alternative communication (AAC).
 Topics will include functional dimensions of AAC systems; symbol systems; transmission techniques; and intervention strategies.
 A Field Observation experience of 10 hours is required here.
 This course completes the accreditation requirements for FLDOE approval.
-This course represents Course #4 for Requested Autism Endorsement.
+This course is considered for ASD endorsement.

-Credits: 3

-Offered: Summer

-Lab Fee: None
+Credits: Offered: Summer Lab Fee None Pre-Reqs:

-Pre-Regs: None

-ESE 505 ASSESSMENT OF EXCEPTIONAL STUDENTS
+ASSESSMENT OF EXCEPTIONAL STUDENTS